What is an appendectomy?

 Procedure completion, both methods

-The appendix will be sent to the lab for examination.
+- Your appendix will be sent to a lab to be tested.

-The skin incision(s) will be closed with sutures or surgical staples.
+- Your cuts will be closed with stitches or surgical staples.

 In the hospital